wirecard/extension-release-info-update-action/README.md

 The ```main.py``` file is the main file called through ```entrypoint.sh``` in the container.
 It calls the required objects in the correct order and executes the necessary methods.

+## Important notes

+If you use this action in the workflow together with ``commit`` and ``push`` actions do not expect the other automatic checks to be triggered after the push.
+Gitub Action workflows cannot trigger other workflows.
+See https://help.github.com/en/actions/reference/events-that-trigger-workflows